sagar7170/totalitycorp-frontend-challenge/README.md

 ## About
-This is an intermediate-level e-commerce website using React with essential features, including product listing, cart management and checkout.
+This is an intermediate-level e-commerce website using React with essential features, including product listing, filters , cart management and checkout.

 ## Approach & tech stack details
 1. Tailwind css --> UI libraries for designing components